wechto/paper/README.md

 We propose a single objective for jointly training the model and the policy, such that updates to either component increases a lower bound on expected return.

+:curly_loop: [Model-Based Reinforcement Learning via Meta-Policy Optimization](https://arxiv.org/pdf/1809.05214.pdf) :fire: :volcano:

+MB-MPO: Using an ensemble of learned dynamic models, MB-MPO meta-learns a policy that can quickly adapt to any model in the ensemble with one policy gradient step, which foregoes the strong reliance on accurate learned dynamics models.

 :curly_loop: [Value-Aware Loss Function for Model-based Reinforcement Learning](http://proceedings.mlr.press/v54/farahmand17a/farahmand17a.pdf) :volcano: